henry2004y/Vlasiator.jl/docs/src/manual.md

 ## Common physical constants

 A bunch of physical constants are predefined in Vlasiator.jl.
-To use them, you need to import explicitly, e.g. `using Vlasiator: Re` or prepend the module name like `Vlasiator.Re`.
+To use them, you need to import explicitly, e.g. `using Vlasiator: RE` or prepend the module name like `Vlasiator.RE`.

 | Physical constant | Value | Meaning |
 |:---:|:--------------:|:-------------|